Mike Brey was right: Saturday in Durham only counts as one loss.

 But that's about all that was accurate for the visitors in a 38-minute, 55-second no-show (the Irish led 6-0 on back-to-back 3s) against a Duke team well-equipped to exact a healthy dose of revenge after a four-point loss in South Bend 10 days prior.

-Below is a look at the week ahead, but first, a look back at the all-stars of the conference's first 10 outings:
+Below is a look at the week ahead in the Athletic Coast Conference -- but first, the "weeks" ahead for the conference's five contenders.

 TEAM OF THE WEEK (Jan.
 26-31)

 Virginia -- The Cavaliers won convincingly at North Carolina, 75-64, then held Louisville to 47 points in a five-point home win Saturday night.

 Coach Tony Bennett's squad has now defeated Notre Dame, North Carolina, and Louisville, with Duke as it's only stain among the ACC's four contenders (and only loss overall).
 Virginia must travel to Louisville to conclude the season.

 Took it on the chin: Besides the Irish, that is?
 North Carolina State's tournament resume took a major hit with a loss at lowly Wake Forest last Tuesday.

 -- Toughest Stretch: North Carolina State hosts Virginia Wednesday then faces Louisville at the KFC YUM!
 Center Saturday.
 An 0-2 week would knock them from NCAA Tournament contention at 5-8 in league play, 14-12 overall.
 A home win over Virginia seems the better opportunity -- and that's a troubling reality.